Gignite/the-cure/README.md

 ## Unit tests

-The Cure is well covered with tests.
+The cure is well covered with tests.
 We aim to:

  - test every individual unit in isolation via specification unit tests